 If you try before you buy, you’ll probably be a little more confident in your purchase and content with your results.

 Every hearing aid is going to have a unique warranty issued by the manufacturer.
 Warranties usually cover only specific defects (those attributed to manufacturing), so not just any damage will be covered.
-It’s important to know what will be covered and what won’t as clearly as you can.
+It’s important to know what will be covered and what won’t.
 Once you know how good your warranty is, you can better decide what kind of protection plan you may need.

 Bluetooth connectivity can help cut down on irritating interference that can crop up when you hold your phone (or other electronic devices) up to your ear.
 That makes this feature less of a “bells and whistles” add-on and more of an important innovation.